Board of Directors

 David Kim

-New York & New Jersey Chapter
+Board of Director representing the New York & New Jersey Chapter

 David Kim is Counsel to the Information Technology Unit at the Kings County District Attorney’s Office where he is working to modernize the use of technology at the Kings County District Attorney’s Office.
 Previously he served as the 1st Deputy Chief of the Bureau of Litigation Technology, overseeing Multimedia/Tech Services, the Bodyworn Camera Unit, and Discovery Compliance Teams.
 He previously served as the Deputy Chief of Training for Family Court Division of the New York City’s Law Department.
 In that capacity, he was responsible for onboarding, trial advocacy courses, and development of training for novel areas of practice.
 David also served as a Supervising Assistant Special Prosecutor for the NYS Justice Center for the Protection of People with Special Needs.
 David worked cooperatively with seven District Attorney’s offices and trained prosecutors on evidence-based investigations, elder abuse, and the operations of the Justice Center.
 Prior to that position, David was a Deputy Bureau Chief of the Domestic Violence Bureau of the Kings County District Attorney’s Office and a supervisor of the Elder Abuse Unit.
 David received a B.A. from The University of Pennsylvania and a J.D. from Brooklyn Law School.

-Elaine Lee
+Bora Lee

 Martin Park

-Board of Director representing Ontario, Canada Chapter
+Board of Director representing the Ontario, Canada Chapter

 Martin Park is a board member representing Ontario, Canada.
 He is Federal Crown for the Public Prosecution Service of Canada and primarily prosecutes drug offenders.
 Outside of court, Martin is involved in providing training for law enforcement agencies as well as giving guest lectures at local law schools.